What is the standard lease term?

 WATER: Management will hold SAWS utility accounts for all residents for water and sewer use, and tenants will be billed back by allocation in arrears (at a later date).
 Tenants will pay for these services to management through the rent payment portal.

 DATA: Internet, data, and cable services within Boston Commons are handled exclusively by Grande Communications, and residents will hold their own account and pay for services directly to Grande.

-Internet, data, and cable services within Boston Commons are handled exclusively by Grande Communications, and residents will hold their own account and pay for services directly to Grande.
+Internet, data, and cable services within Boston Commons are handled exclusively by Astound, formerly known as Grande Communications. residents will hold their own account and pay for services directly to Grande.
 Unfortunately, we are not able to accept requests to allow other data providers to install service equipment within the boundaries of the project.

 Each resident will have their own trash and recycling bin, and a shared compost bin will be stored in a discreet common location for all to use.
 Each bin will have a dedicated storage location on the project, and residents will have exclusive use and responsibility for taking their bins to and from the street for collection.
 Recycling and green bins are collected on Tuesdays and trash is collected on Fridays.

 There are over 20 refuse containers living within Boston Commons, and it is important that residents store and maintain their receptacles as intended to make sure that everyone has a pleasant Commons to enjoy.

 There is a common mailbox along Lowe Alley, just to the right of the entryway stairs.